axibase/axibase-charts/syntax/functions.md

     change-field = property.keys.id
 ```

-Below is content of the dropdown.
+Below is the content of the dropdown:

 ![](images/requestPropertiesValues.png)